Yanrishatum/fontgen/README.md

 sdf mode=<mode> size=<dfSize>
 ```
 It is put at the end of file, because some parsers depend on ordering of lines and may break if inserted between `info` and `chars` blocks.

+### SVG input description format
+Value of `svgInput` parameter should be an object with pairs where key is a character and value is a description of where to get shape for this character appearance.
+Description contains name of svg file and (optional) `id` attribute of path node in svg file.
+If you edit svg file with Inkscape, you can assign `id` attribute in "XML Editor" panel available trough "edit" menu.
+One character can be generated from single path node only.
+Clockwise/counterclockwise direction defines if the path would be hole or fill.
+Example:
+`{"s":"drawing.svg:star", "d":"drawing.svg:donut", "a":"drawing.svg:a"}`

 ## Compilation